14 Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 The products you promote will dictate how much you earn in advertising fees.
 With luxury beauty items, for instance, you can earn 10%.
 Furniture will pay you 8% while televisions and digital video games offer 2%.

 Daniella Flores of I Like to Dabble told us, “I promote books, craft items, journals, planners, and more on my site as an Amazon affiliate.
-I earn anywhere between $20 to $150 per month and make it a priority to promote products that solve my audience’s problems.”
+I earn anywhere between $20 and $150 per month and make it a priority to promote products that solve my audience’s problems.”

 8. Earn money through the Amazon App Store